Nancy Fair-Szofran, PhD

 Chrissy Davis Jones, EdD

-Acting Vice President of Student Services - Spokane Falls Community College
+Interim Vice President of Student Services - Spokane Falls Community College

-Prior to her current position as acting vice president, Davis Jones served as the SFCC dean of students for seven years.
+Prior to her current position as interim vice president, Davis Jones served as the SFCC dean of students for seven years.
 She has nearly 20 years of experience working at various community and technical colleges with 16 of those years focused on developing, restructuring and implementing successful student services-related programs with an expertise in academic advisement systems.

 Davis Jones also serves as faculty for the National Academic Advising Association’s (NACADA) online eTutorial classes through Kansas State University.
 When she is not in the traditional classroom, she is facilitating workshops, conducting presentations and/or spending time researching and writing that includes serving as reviewer/Editorial Board member for NASPA’s Journal About Women in Higher Education.
 She earned her doctorate in education at the University of North Texas.